at Prior Park College, Bath

 We then head into Salisbury which takes about 30 minutes, where you will have an opportunity to visit the cathedral, with the tallest spire in Britain, before spending some time in the beautiful ancient market town.

-The museum of Salisbury and West Wiltshire is opposite the entrance to the cathedral for those who want to discover a little more of the 2,500 year history of the famous town.
+The museum of Salisbury and West Wiltshire is opposite the entrance to the cathedral for those who want to discover a little more of the 2,500-year history of the famous town.
 Otherwise, enjoy a walk in the bustling market town, and see some of the beautiful and historical half-timber buildings.

 Visit the Salisbury website

-Please note: More information, including full centre addresses, maps and directions is available on Elac's Education website.
-Please click here to go to that page.
+More information, including full centre addresses, maps and directions is available on Elac's Education website.